sjsrey/gis321f16/content/partI/exercises/exercise02.md

 Instructions

+1. Set up ssh authentication on github following these [instructions][keys].
 1. Fork the [collaboratory](https://github.com/sjsrey/gis321f16collaboratory) repos for the course
 2. Clone your fork.
 3. Discuss how we should work collaboratively to generate the best solutions to exercise 01.